msgpo/Xiret/README.md

 ## Requested additions
  - Add option for custom Imgur API key
-  - Will be implemented for V2 release.
+   - Will be implemented before the V2 release.

 ## Known Bugs
 1. Assessments can incorrectly log data, this is due to the way data is handled.